Takazudo/takazudo.github.com/_blogsrc/jekyll/_posts/2012-04-14-grunt-coffee.md

 With this, coffee concatenate `1.coffee` and `2.coffee` first.
 Then it compiles concanated sources to `compiled.js`.

-CoffeeScript has also --watch option.
+CoffeeScript has also `--watch` option.
 But it's better to automate these with build utilities.
-Rake or Make also seems good.
+Rake, Make or something like that also seem good.
 But if you are familiar to JavaScript, grunt is better for you, I guess.

 ## Helper, utility tasks